Frederick Loewe: Biography

 Their first hit was Brigadoon, a romantic fantasy set in a mystical Scottish village, directed by Robert Lewis with choreography by Agnes de Mille.
 The musical ran on Broadway from March 1947 to July 1948 and won the 1947 New York Drama Critics' Circle award as Best Musical.
-It was followed in 1951 by the less successful Gold Rush story Paint Your Wagon.
+It spawned the songs "Almost Like Being in Love" and "The Heather on the Hill", both of which became standards.
+It was followed in 1951 by the less successful Gold Rush story Paint Your Wagon, which despite its lukewarm critical reception included several songs which went on to become popular, including "Wand'rin' Star" and "They Call the Wind Maria".

 In 1956, Lerner and Loewe's My Fair Lady was produced on Broadway.
 Their adaptation of George Bernard Shaw's Pygmalion, with the leads, Henry Higgins and Eliza Doolittle, being played originally by Rex Harrison and Julie Andrews, was a huge hit on Broadway and in London.
 The musical won the Tony Award for Best Musical.
 Metro-Goldwyn-Mayer took notice and commissioned them to write the film musical Gigi (1958), which won nine Academy Awards, including Best Picture.

 Their next Broadway musical was Camelot in 1960.
 The production starred Richard Burton, Julie Andrews and Robert Goulet.
 According to Playbill, "The show achieved an unprecedented advance sale of three and a half million dollars, propelled in part by a preview on the Ed Sullivan Show that featured its stars, Richard Burton and Julie Andrews."
 Camelot ran for 873 performances.

 Loewe then decided to retire to Palm Springs, California, where he bought a home in 1960.
 For many years he did not write anything until he was approached by Lerner to augment the Gigi film score with additional tunes for a 1973 stage adaptation, which won him his second Tony, this time for Best Original Score.

-In 1974 they collaborated on a musical film version of The Little Prince, based on the classic children's tale by Antoine de Saint-Exupéry.
+In 1974, they collaborated on a musical film version of The Little Prince, based on the classic children's tale by Antoine de Saint-Exupéry.